aragon/hack/docs/guides-agent-app.md

 In this guide we're going to give the Voting app permissions to execute actions on behalf of the Agent app, and therefore on behalf of the DAO.

-To assign these permissions we need to get a hold of the Ethereum address of the Agent app -- remember **Agent is a fully-fledged Ethereum account** -- as well as the address of the Voting app.
+To assign these permissions we need to get a hold of the Ethereum address of the Agent app -- remember **Agent is a fully-fledged Ethereum account** -- as well as the address of the Voting app in our DAO.

 To do this we'll use the [`dao apps`](https://hack.aragon.org/docs/cli-dao-commands#dao-apps) command.